 Welcome to our tribute to The famous rifles from Schultz and Larsen, Denmark

-However, Joergen, who has collected everything for these pages, and who is also tutoring me, the webmaster, about rifles and hunting, wants some assistance in letting the world share his knowledge of the fine guns of Denmark.
+However, Joergen, who has collected everything for these pages, and who has been also tutoring me, the webmaster, about rifles and hunting, is no longer with us, but from whereever he is now, probably hunting in African skies still wants the world to learn of his knowledge of the fine guns of Denmark.
 The rifles from a small village in Fyen, Otterup.
-So he has asked me to make a bit more modern website, so this is what I´m trying to do with these pages.

-Joergen Christensen is a Danish hunter with great passion for fine rifles and guns.
-This particular site that you are reading now, is meant to dig a bit deeper than Joergen´s site and to try to supply interested hunters all over the world with information and perhaps also some nice anecdotes and stories on hunting with the Otterup Rifles.
+Joergen Christensen was a Danish hunter with great passion for fine rifles and guns.
+This particular site that you are reading now, is meant to dig a bit deeper into the famous rifles of Denmark, and to try to supply interested hunters all over the world with information and perhaps also some nice anecdotes and stories on hunting with the Otterup Rifles.

 If we can find time, we will also supply with tips and tricks to handle and maintain the fine old rifles and how to deal with small issues that can happen and be hard to get the local gun smith to deal with when you collect old rifles.